jarrellmark/chatgpt-j/README.md

 ChatGPT-J
 =========

+ChatGPT-J is an open source chatbot with a simple user interface!
+It can run even on a cell phone.

 ChatGPT-J runs completely in the Google Colab notebook.
 No information is sent to an external server (except for the external server that's running the Colab Notebook).

 ChatGPT-J has less restrictions than ChatGPT.
 Be safe.